Koke (footballer, born 1992): Consolidation

+Milestones

-Koke played his 400th official match for the club on 20 January 2019 – becoming the youngest player to do so in the process, at the age of 27 – scoring once and providing one assist in a 3–0 away defeat of SD Huesca.
-After Diego Godín's departure in the summer, he became team captain.
+On 20 January 2019, Koke played his 400th official match for the club on 20 January 2019 – becoming the youngest player to do so in the process at the age of 27 – scoring once and providing one assist in a 3–0 away defeat against SD Huesca.
+Following Diego Godín's departure in the summer, he became captain.

-On 23 June 2020, Koke played his 450th game in a 1–0 away win against Levante UD, again the youngest to reach that figure for the club.
-The following 12 May, as his side neared the league title, he made his 500th appearance in a 2–1 home victory over Real Sociedad, a feat only done before by Adelardo Rodríguez; he broke the former's record on 1 October 2022 in his 554th match, a 2–0 win at Sevilla.
+On 23 June 2020, Koke played his 450th game in a 1–0 away victory against Levante UD, being the youngest to reach that figure for the organisation.
+The following 12 May, as his side neared the league title, he made his 500th appearance in a 2–1 home victory against Real Sociedad, a feat only done before by Adelardo Rodríguez; he broke the former's record on 1 October 2022 in his 554th, a 2–0 victory against Sevilla.

-On 12 February 2023, Koke appeared in his 402nd game in the top division, again surpassing Adelardo, in a 1–0 away defeat of RC Celta de Vigo.
-In March 2024, he agreed to an extension until June 2025.
+On 12 February 2023, Koke appeared in his 402nd match in the top division, again surpassing Adelardo, in a 1–0 away defeat of RC Celta de Vigo.
+In March 2024, he signed a new contract until June 2025.

 Koke featured in his 100th Champions League match on 26 November 2024, in a 6–0 victory at AC Sparta Prague.
-On 2 June 2025, the 33-year-old renewed his link until 2026.
+On 2 June 2025, the 33-year-old renewed his link until 2026; he agreed to another extension in July 2026.

 International career

 Youth

 Koke was a member of the Spain under-20s who reached the quarter-finals at the 2011 FIFA World Cup in Colombia.
 He missed in the last-16 penalty shootout against South Korea, but his side advanced nonetheless.

-Koke was selected for the 2012 Summer Olympics in London, playing all three games in a group-stage exit for the nation.
-He also represented the under-21s at the 2013 UEFA European Championship, being named to the team of the tournament as Spain won the competition by beating Italy 4–2 in Jerusalem in the final.
+Koke was selected for the 2012 Summer Olympics in London, playing all three matches in a group-stage exit.
+He also represented the under-21s at the 2013 UEFA European Championship, being named to the team of the tournament as the nation won the competition by beating Italy 4–2 in Jerusalem in the final.